Dimasarsyad4/SaaS-QA-Case-Study/Web-TestSummaryReport.md

 Based on the overall test results, the application is assessed as **conditionally ready for release**, with the following consideration:

-- The open High-severity defect (device synchronization data collision) should be resolved or mitigated (e.g., through duplicate-ID validation at the device level) prior to full release, or closely monitored if released with a documented workaround.
+- The open High-severity defect should be resolved or mitigated prior to full release, or closely monitored if released with a documented workaround.
 - All other critical business workflows are stable and functioning as expected.

 ---